Center for Pre-Collegiate and Academic Outreach Programs staff:

 Back Row from Left: Abenicio Rael, Pre-Collegiate Health Careers Program Assistant Director; Larry Armenta, Director for the Center and Junior Reina, Upward Bound Coordinator.

-The Center for Pre-Collegiate and Academic Outreach programs currently houses six unique and distinct programs.
+The Center for Pre-Collegiate and Academic Outreach programs currently houses five unique and distinct programs.
 These are identified as having: early outreach, ongoing pro-active academic guidance, educational access, retention, and finally graduation from higher education.

 The Pre-Collegiate Middle School Academic Program (PCMSAP) at the University of Colorado Denver Downtown Campus is an academic enhancement program.
 The Program is designed to adequately prepare first generation college bound students in grades 7 and 8 to enroll in a college preparatory curriculum and successfully complete their secondary school career.
 Therefore, students selected to participate in the Program will be expected to remain active participants throughout their middle school years.